 Business Asset Disposal Relief is a CGT relief that applies when you sell or dispose of certain business assets.
 It was introduced in 2008 as Entrepreneurs' Relief and was renamed in the 2020 Budget.
 The core benefit is a reduced CGT rate on qualifying gains, subject to a lifetime limit.

-For 2025/26, the BADR rate is 14% on gains up to £1m.
-From 6 April 2026, the rate rises to 18%.
+For 2026/27, the BADR rate is 18% on gains up to £1m.
+The rate was 14% for disposals in 2025/26 and 10% for disposals before 6 April 2025, so always read the rate alongside the disposal date.
 Gains above the £1m lifetime limit are taxed at the standard CGT rate: 24% for higher-rate taxpayers (which most practice sellers will be) or 18% for basic-rate taxpayers.

 The relief applies to disposals of: